 Hello.
 I go by the Name of Mullah Vegasi, this is my nom de guerre.
-I write mostly about religion, History, Urdu Literature and sometimes comment on world events.
-Religion is my passion.
-I just love studying it.
+I write mostly about Religion but sometimes also about History, Urdu Literature, and news connected with these fields.
+Studying World Religions is my passion.
+I derive immense pleasure reading theological books, blogs for hours and hours.
 I don’t have any degree in religion, just like Imaam Abu Hanifa and my views are mostly very radical, like Imaam Malik.
 The reason to blog is to publish my views which differ immensely with the views of the general Muslim consensus.
-I feel my views–which represent a minor set of Scholars–are more theologically sound and it’s my 50 cents to offer help to God whose religion is getting hijacked by extremist and inaccurate religious notions.
+I feel my views–which represent a minor set of Scholars–are more theologically sound and it’s my 50 cents to offer my help to God whose religion is getting hijacked by extremist and inaccurate religious notions.

 Mullah is supposed to be an honorific religious title given to a Muslim who is knowledgeable in Islamic Theology.
-But that’s not true and it’s usually given to anyone who sports a big beard–usually unkempt, with a big belly, loves delicious food, is very emotional, and has a superficial understanding of Religion.
-Such a title is highly revered among the general Muslim masses and it’s because of this status which it comes with and the impact it’s had in our history, I’ve felt obliged to use it myself.
+But practically speaking, that’s never the case and ironically it’s usually given to anyone who sports a big beard–usually unkempt, with a big belly, loves delicious food, is very emotional, and has a superficial understanding of Religion.
+Such a title is highly revered among the general Muslim masses and it’s because of this status which it comes with and the impact it has had in our history, I’ve felt obliged to use it myself.